tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/2/LessonPlan.md

 ### 9. Student Do: FinTech Payments Case Study (20 mins)

-In this activity, students will pair off into groups of `3-4` individuals once again to create a case study on a particular FinTech payments technology that rivals Stripe.
+In this activity, the instructor should place students into groups of `2-4` individuals once again to create a case study on a particular FinTech payments technology that rivals Stripe.

 **File:** [README.md](02-Stu_FinTech_Case_Study/README.md)